Give green tea a(nother) try

 For me, more than 3 cups a day is hard to swallow, but I get a decent amount by brewing my green tea in a big ol’ mason jar and sipping throughout the morning after my cup of joe and breakfast.
 The folks in research labs might tell me that if I don’t polish it off within the hour, I’m going to lose a fraction of the EGCG, but I’m happy enough knowing that I’m getting some good health benefits from what I do consume.

 Take-home message: any amount of green tea will supply you with a nice dose of antioxidant containing catechins, so even 1 cup can help to provide some balance to your body.
-If you are looking for a more therapeutic dose related to a health conditions, more may be better.
+If you are looking for a more therapeutic dose related to a health condition, more may be better.

 How to make it